Chicago Bankruptcy Lawyer

 Accordingly, if you don’t want to lose any of your assets, you must carefully analyze all your property interests prior to filing your chapter 7 bankruptcy case.

-The hypothetical liquidation analysis is the process of calculating the liquidation value of all your assets.
+The hypothetical liquidation analysis is the process of calculating the liquidation value of the bankruptcy estate.

 This includes accounting for the fair market value of the assets, encumbrances, costs of liquidation, exemptions, your past financial and property transactions, and the trustee’s powers under the Bankruptcy Code.

-If the analysis tells us that the trustee is unlikely to net a profit from selling your assets and from undoing certain transactions, you can proceed with the chapter 7 (provided you are otherwise eligible) without being concerned about losing your stuff.
+If the analysis tells us that the trustee is unlikely to net a profit from selling your assets and from undoing certain transactions (to recover assets and money), you can proceed with the chapter 7 (provided you are otherwise eligible) without being concerned about losing your stuff.

-On the other hand, if the analysis tells us that the trustee is likely to net a profit from selling your asset(s) (particularly if the profit will yield a meaningful distribution to your creditors) you should prepare for the risk of losing your asset(s) or not file chapter 7 at all and proceed under chapter 13.
+On the other hand, if the analysis tells us that the trustee is likely to net a profit (particularly if the profit will yield a meaningful distribution to your creditors) you should prepare for the risk of losing your asset(s) or not file chapter 7 at all and proceed under chapter 13.

 chapter 7 discharge